HOW TO DO HANGING LEG RAISES

-The Hanging Leg Raise is one of the best ways to target not just your abs, but also your obliques and hip flexors, depending on the angle you use.
+The Hanging Leg Raise is one of the best ways to target not just your abdominal muscles, but also your obliques and hip flexors, depending on the angle you use.

 You can look through plenty of comprehensive exercise libraries for abs, and I guarantee that you’ll find this to be an awesome exercise across the board.
 It might be one of the best, but it’s also one of the exercises that is performed incorrectly the most.

-In this article, I’m going to break down exactly how to do Hanging Leg Raises so you can confidently use them in your exercise routine.
+In this article, I’m going to break down exactly how to do Hanging Leg Raises so you can confidently execute them with proper form in your exercise routine.

 Best of all, I’ll explain how to do leg raises whether you’re just starting out or you’ve been lifting for years.

-Even if you think you are doing them perfectly, it can’t hurt to do a refresher course.
+Even if you think you are doing these advanced bodyweight exercises perfectly, it can’t hurt to do a refresher course.
 After all, you might be surprised to find out that you’re missing a critical form cue.